Outta My System

 "Outta My System" is a song by American rapper Bow Wow.
-It's the second and final single off his fifth studio album The Price of Fame.
-It features rapper T-Pain and singer Johntá Austin.
-The original next single was supposed to be "I'm a Flirt" but was cancelled in favor of "Outta My System", that the fact that R. Kelly was preoccupied on the charts with Snoop Dogg's "That's That Shit" and Young Jeezy's "Go Getta" led to it being delayed.
+It is the second and final single off his fifth studio album The Price of Fame.
+It features American singers T-Pain and Johntá Austin.
+The original next single was supposed to be "I'm a Flirt" but was cancelled in favor of "Outta My System".
+R. Kelly being preoccupied on the charts with Snoop Dogg's "That's That Shit" and Young Jeezy's "Go Getta" is what led "I'm a Flirt" being delayed.

 The song peaked at number 22 on the Billboard Hot 100, his eighth top 40 hit and T-Pain's sixth top 40 hit on that chart.
 It also peaked at number 2 and 12 on the Hot Rap Songs and Hot R&B/Hip-Hop Songs charts respectively and number 7 in New Zealand.
 The video premiered on Valentine's Day on BET's Access Granted.

 The song was written by Jaron Alston (an in-house ghostwriter for So So Def Recordings, known then as "Kid Slim") and Jermaine Dupri, with a sample credit from Rick James (from the song "Hollywood").
-It was produced by Dupri along with No I.D.
+It was produced by Dupri along with LRoc and No I.D.

 Song and video information

-In this song, Bow Wow is thought to be addressing his breakup with Ciara, his former girlfriend.
-This was confirmed by Bow Wow himself when he mentioned her name during a performance of the song on 106 & Park in late December 2006.
-This song is thought to be a song about their break-up, in which was rumored to be a result of Bow Wow's sexual relations with one of Ciara's friend's Ashley R. (a video girl who appeared in the show College Hill: Atlanta).
-This song's video hit number 1 on "106 and Park" in just 7 days but after it went down to number 8 and then fell off the countdown, unlike his previous video "Shortie Like Mine" which went to number 1 and stayed on the countdown for 43+ days shortly after.

 The song uses a sample of Rick James' "Hollywood".

+In late December 2006, Bow Wow confirmed in an appearance on 106 & Park that this song is about his breakup with Ciara, his former girlfriend.

+In a July 2016 interview with DJ Vlad, Bow Wow admitted that his relationship with Ciara not working out was mostly his own fault.
+Stating that when he and Ciara first starting dating, he would spend as much time with her as he could (even if this meant just staying at home) and he hardly went out with his other friends.
+This caused Bow Wow's friends to scold him for not living his youth to the fullest and telling him "You're acting like a grandpa at age 19.
+You can sit down when you're older.
+This is the time you need to be out and enjoying life".
+Due to this scrutiny, Bow Wow started to focus more on staying out all night, clubbing, partying, and not wanting to be at home (much to dismay of Ciara).

+The music video hit number 1 on "106 and Park" in just 7 days, but afterwards went down to number 8 and then fell off the countdown.
+Whereas, the music video for the previous single "Shortie Like Mine" went number 1 and stayed on the countdown for 43+ days.